 Teenagers aged 16/18 years are not allowed out beyond 12.00 midnight on their own but this can be extended at the weekend, but no one on site will oversee these curfew rules (however students too tired to participate or attend classes will be noted, and their parents told).

 Parents must be aware that some of the college arranged activities in the evenings will go on later than 12.00 midnight.

 Students need to be mature about their behaviour to attend this programme.

 Any inappropriate behaviour will be reported to the parents concerned.

 Arrive: Sunday Depart: Sunday a.m.

-Fly to Berlin and take the inclusive return transfer service from one of Berlin’s airports, the Hauptbahnhof or main bus station.
+Fly to Berlin and take the inclusive return transfer service from Berlin’s Brandenburg airport, the Hauptbahnhof or main bus station.
 Students should be in Berlin, at their accommodation, between 09.00 & 17.00 hrs.
 Please aim to be present on campus at 17.00 hrs – this is when the introductory talk and tests will take place (so no time is wasted on Monday AM)